leonstel/leonstel.github.io/blogs/xmen_part1.md

 maps lib).
 Typescript will enforce you to write code strictly and eliminates many unnecessary bugs.
 Furthermore ES6 features, factory methods and method abstraction will accompany our road.

+*Rxjs*
+Rxjs js observable streams will be used for the store state listeners.

 ## Google Maps Instance

 First things first, what is the first step you could take for structuring google maps code?
 The answer is the